-Osteopaths must create and maintain clinical records that serve the best interests of patients and that contribute to the safety and continuity of their osteopathic care.
+Chiropractors must create and maintain clinical records that serve the best interests of patients and that contribute to the safety and continuity of their care.
+The keeping of adequate clinical records is fundamental to the safe and effective care of a patient.
+Good clinical records may also assist in any investigation or dispute resolution.

 To facilitate safe and effective care, patient records must be accurate, legible and understandable, and contain sufficient detail so that another practitioner could take over the care of the patient if necessary.
-These guidelines describe the minimum requirements for clinical records, whether they are in paper or electronic form.
+These guidelines describe the minimum requirements for clinical records regardless of whether they are in paper or electronic form.

-Note: for the purpose of these guidelines, the term 'patient' is used to refer to the person receiving the treatment and care of the osteopath.
-In other contexts, the terms 'client' or 'consumer' may be used.
+Note: for the purpose of these guidelines, the term 'patient' is used to refer to the person receiving the treatment, care or health care services of the chiropractor.
+In other contexts, the terms 'client' or 'health care consumer' may be used.
+Also the terms treatment, care and management can be used interchangeably for the purposes of this guideline.